Indian English

-Indian English (IndE, IE) or English (India) is a group of English dialects spoken in the Republic of India and among the Indian diaspora and is native to India.
-English is used by the Government of India for communication, and is enshrined in the Constitution of India.
-English is also an official language in eight states and seven union territories of India, and the additional official language in five other states and one union territory.
-India has one of the world’s largest English-speaking communities.
-Furthermore, English is the sole official language of the Judiciary of India, unless the state governor or legislature mandates the use of a regional language, or if the President of India has given approval for the use of regional languages in courts.
+Indian English or "English (India)" (en-IN) is the set of English language varieties native to India.
+It is spoken both in the Republic of India and among Indian diaspora.
+The country has one of the world's largest English-speaking communities, English being enshrined in the Constitution of India and one of the two languages used by the Government of India for communication.
+It is also an official language in eight states and seven union territories of India, as well as one of the official languages in five other states and one union territory.
+Furthermore, English is the sole official language of the Judiciary of India unless the state governor or legislature mandates the use of a regional language or if the President of India has given approval for the use of regional languages in courts.
 Before the dissolution of the British Empire on the Indian subcontinent, the term Indian English broadly referred to South Asian English, also known as British Indian English.